lexy-language/lexy-dotnet/README.md

 - [ ] Code: get rid of all warning
 - [ ] Benchmarking: add performance tests and improve compilation time
 - [ ] Packaging: publish NuGet package from GitHub Actions
+- [ ] Editor API: develop API for editot (or in node.js) (Lexy.Web.Editori is currently excluded from solution)

 # Implementations notes